Professor-Ruiz/Master-Assignment-Template/docs/testing-options.md

 - Assign the program inputs to ```inp_1``` and ```inp_2```:
   - They should be lists of string(s)
-  - Exclude any input() function prompts.
+  - Exclude any ```input()``` function prompts.
   - Exclude newline characters (```\n```).

 - Assign the test strings to ```out_1``` and ```out_2```
     - They should each be a single string enclosed in quotes.

 - Delete lines 28-32.
-This code reformats the captured program output, we don't need it.
+This code reformats the captured program output, it will break our test.

 - change the assert statement to ```assert expected in out```